root-foundation/root/ai.md

 It’s tempting to think that the complexity of a parent activity is just the sum of the complexities of its sub-activities.
 That sounds reasonable because if the sub-activities make up the parent, shouldn’t their combined complexity equal the whole?

-But in reality, the parent activity contains many moves that don’t belong to any of the sub-activities.
-I.e., there are moves in the parent activity that cannot be understood as a collection of sub-moves that are each restricted to a sub-activity.
-These are holistic moves that can only be fully understood in the context of the parent activity.
+But in reality, the parent activity always contains far more possibilities than the sum of the possibilities of its sub-activities.
+Many possibilities live in the _spaces between_ sub-activities, that aren’t captured if you only look at each one in isolation.

-Take Steve Jobs envisioning the iPhone.
-This single move affected many sub-activities at once: engineering, design, marketing, sales, etc. Each team projected this move into their own domains to understand and execute it.
-But, the real move lived *above* these sub-activities.
-The real move emerged from a holistic, unified intuition about all the possibilities of the parent activity without fracturing the parent activity into sub-activities.

-And importantly, you couldn't reconstruct that move just by interviewing each team (sub-activity) and stitching their answers together.
-The essence of the move would be lost.
+Take YouTube.
+If you try to break it into categories: comedy, vlogs, education, music, etc., you miss the _majority_ of content that exists fluidly across or outside of neat categories: mashups, commentary, unexpected formats, entirely new genres.
+The real richness of YouTube lies *above* categories.

-This means that the parent activity is always more complex than the sum of its parts (i.e., sum of complexities of its sub-activities).
+A parent activity is more complex than the sum of its parts (i.e., sum of complexities of its sub-activities).
 Specifically, the relationship between the parent's complexity and the sum of childs' complexities is at least superlinear (and possibly exponential).

 Therefore, as we move up the tree, from sub-activities to their parents, the complexity of an activity grows superexponentially[^complexity-growth].